👉 Note: UMAP & t-SNE.

 Intuitively, the green line is better with more separated points.
 But how can we choose it "mathematically" (precisely)?
 We need to know about:

-- Mean: find the most balanced point in the data.
+- Mean: finds the most balanced point in the data.

-- Variance: measure the spread of data from the mean.
+- Variance: measures the spread of data from the mean.
 However, variance is not enough.
 There are many different ways in that we get the same variance.

-- Covariance: indicate the direction in that data are spreading.
+- Covariance: indicates the direction in that data are spreading.